 How to Classify Employees as FLSA Exempt or Nonexempt

 An employee with nonexempt status is covered under the entitlements of the FLSA, including the right to overtime pay and minimum wage.
 Conversely, an employee classified as FLSA exempt is not covered by the FLSA, and therefore is not entitled to overtime pay or minimum wage.

-An employee’s FLSA status is determined based on salary basis, salary level, and duties performed.
-In order to determine employee FLSA status, see if the employee passes the FLSA exemption test.
+An employee’s FLSA status is determined by three factors: salary basis, salary level, and duties performed.
+An employee is considered FLSA exempt if all three of the following exemptions are true:

-- The employee receives pay on a salary basis.
+- The employee is compensated on a salary basis (not hourly).